kalessil/phpinspectionsea/docs/probable-bugs.md

 ## Null pointer exceptions prevention

+> Note: the inspection is further developed in [Php Inspections (EA Extended)](http://plugins.jetbrains.com/plugin/10215-php-inspections-ea-ultimate-)
+> where it covers more cases that described here.

 This inspection name is clearly taken from Java.
 We're also actively enhancing this inspection towards similar checks in Java.

 Php specific is taken into account, but some limitations are exists: